The differences between school swimming lessons and lessons outside of school07/12/2015 Parents

-School lessons follow a set curriculum which prepares them to ensure they are safe around water and can get to safety should they need to.
-Its aims are often simpler; to make sure that your child can swim the length of a pool by the time they finish primary school.
+School swimming lessons are part of the National Curriculum.
+So these lessons aim to ensure children are safe around water and can get to safety should they need to.
+The outcomes are often simpler; for example, to make sure that children can swim the length (25metres unaided) of a pool by the time they finish primary school.

-- Can you afford private swimming lessons?
+- Can you afford both?